-The Annual Delegate Conference (ADC) is an annual one-day event that gives our members a unique opportunity to discuss and vote on policies for the union.
+The Annual Delegate Conference (ADC) is an annual event that gives our members a unique opportunity to discuss and vote on policies for the union.

 Policies agreed by ADC determine the work of the FDA for the following year, giving delegates a direct influence on the priorities of the union and how it can improve the working lives of members.
 The conference is also accompanied by a week of webinars and sessions for members.

 In addition to shaping union policy, ADC is also a great opportunity to network with other members of the FDA and listen to expert speakers.